-It is debatable which cloud communication platform functions are the most significant.
+It is debatable which cloud communication platform features are the most significant.
 For our part, we strongly suggest these 20 features to get the most out of your business phone service.

 Automatic Call Distribution – Businesses with a significant number of incoming calls utilize automatic call distribution (ACD) to route calls to specified agent groups or people.

 Call Analytics – The collection, analysis and reporting of incoming and outgoing call data to improve performance and the customer experience is known as call analytics.
-This process is carried out in real time, and key performance indicators (KPIs) are frequently employed to measure and visualize important data.
+This process is carried out in real time.
+Also key performance indicators (KPIs) are frequently employed to measure and visualize important data.

 Call Barge – Call barge is a tool that allows a call center supervisor to listen in on calls and intervene when an employee is experiencing difficulty.
 This feature enables the supervisor to speak with both the agent and the customer during the conference.

 Call Flip – Call flip allows users to easily move a call from one phone to another.
-This implies, for example, that when an agent needs to leave the office, they may take a call on their desk phone and transfer it to their mobile device.
+This implies that when an agent needs to leave the office, they may take a call on their desk phone and transfer it to their mobile device.

 Call Queue – The call queue function decreases the number of missed calls, and the negative impact that busy signals have on customer satisfaction.
 A business may even provide various service levels for distinct client groups by segmenting agents into multiple queues.